jb753/turbigen/src/turbigen2/CLI.md

 The CLI is thin and the work underneath it is already covered, so the tests target the parts unique to the command line:

-- `design` with no `-o` creates nothing — assert the working directory is unchanged;
+- `design` creates nothing — assert the config's directory is unchanged;
-- `design -o` writes a config that reads back equal to the one used;
+- `run` writes a config that reads back equal to the one used, and leaves the input file byte-identical;
+- `report` of a run replaces no answer, even with `--set` making the config differ from the archived one;
 - `--set` reaches the design, and a mistyped `--set` key fails;
 - an unknown verb, a missing file, and a bad config each exit non-zero with a message on stderr rather than a traceback;
-- `-q` silences the console while leaving the exit code, and the log file, intact.
+- nothing but `sample` writes to stdout.